Updated May 2016

 Data we automatically collect

-If you opt in to receive marketing communications from us you consent to the processing of your data to send you such communications, which may include newsletters, blog posts, surveys and information about new events.
+If you opt in to receive marketing communications from us, you consent to the processing of your data to send you relevant such communications which may include emails, newsletters, relevant articles and/or publications, surveys and information about new events.
 We retain a record of your consent.

 Lawful processing of your personal data

-We will use your personal data in order to comply with our contractual obligation to supply to you the registration access or tickets required to attend an event that you have booked, including to contact you with any information relating to the event, to deliver the event to you in accordance with any requests you make and that we agree to, and to deal with any questions, comments or complaints you have in relation to the event.
+We will use your personal data in order to comply with our contractual obligation to supply to you the registration access or tickets required to attend an event that you have booked.
+This included contacting you with any information relating to the event, to deliver the event to you in accordance with any requests you make and that we agree to, and to deal with any questions, comments or complaints you have in relation to the event.

 Who do we share your data with?